HelloLily/hellolily/docs/sphinx/source/reference/celery.rst

 Running and debugging Celery tasks
 ##################################

-Celery is a distributed task queue in Python that's being used to perform several queued tasked from within the |project| platform.
-Think of tasks like syncing email and updating ElasticSearch indexes.
-Celery is already installed if you completed :ref:`the manual installation <howto/install>`.
+Celery is a distributed task queue in Python that's being used to perform several queued tasks from within |project|.
+These are mostly tasking like syncing email and updating ElasticSearch indexes.

 =======